seanbarrydev/instruct.design/content/projects/ccpa-irr-elearning.md

 The following tools were instrumental in building this course:

 - #### **Articulate 360**
   [Articulate 360](https://articulate.com/360) is a suite of software used to develop eLearning in various formats.
-It includes tools for designing, and producing eLearning coursework, as well as for remote collaboration.
+It includes tools for designing and producing eLearning coursework, as well as for remote collaboration.
 One of its core products, Articulate Rise, is designed for creating responsive course layouts for various device and was the primary tool for this project.

 - #### **Adobe Illustrator**
   Due to the dense legal nature of the course's subject matter, it was important to illustrate concepts in a simplified manner.
-Graphic illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) were used to communicate these topics in a relatable way.
+Graphic elements and illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) were used to communicate these topics in a relatable way.